Try on Dermabrasion Treatment Solutions

 During your treatment session, your skin will be held in a taut position to create a more even surface plane for the dermabrader to roll over.
 This allows the surgeon to access your skin fully, and evenly reach the deeper pockets of scarring.
 A dermabrader operates through the use of a motor that spins the wheel or brush tip.
 The wheel or brush tip is abrasive and moves over the surface of the skin with constant, yet gentle pressure.
 This abrasive pressure removes the outer layer of skin to reveal the new, smoother skin underneath.

-Dermabrasion is incredibly successful in smoothing the skin to create a more even skin tone.
+Dermabrasion is incredibly successful in smoothing the skin to create an evener skin tone.
 With the combination of dermabrasion and retinol, your healed skin will have a better glow, which promotes a more youthful appearance overall.

 A dermabrasion procedure can cost anywhere from $1,100 up to $4,000.
 There are several factors involved in the cost, including who performs your surgery.
 Most dermabrasion treatments can be done in your provider’s office, which will greatly reduce your cost, but sometimes they are done in alternate surgical facilities as well.
 In rare cases where the skin damage is extreme, a dermabrasion treatment may be performed in a hospital setting, but that is usually unnecessary.
 It is best to check with your provider during a consultation to find out where they intend to perform the procedure.

 Due to the invasive nature of dermabrasion, you will need some sort of anesthesia.
-This is usually a local anesthesia, but if your skin condition is more severe, such as with multiple deep acne scars, you may need general anesthesia.
+This is usually local anesthesia, but if your skin condition is more severe, such as with multiple deep acne scars, you may need general anesthesia.
 The type of anesthesia you need will factor into the total cost of your procedure.
+Learn more in our complete guide to dermabrasion costs.

 Before and After Overview